qjack001/config/README.md

 Configuration of my environment.
 Note: this is not intended to be a backup of my computer (I use [Arq](https://www.arqbackup.com) for that), nor my system preferences and apps.
-It is a reproducible development environment.
+It is a reproducible development environment only.

 ---